Query Census Store from Snowflake

 A Snowflake account

-A Census workspace with one or more SaaS or CSV datasets materialized in Census Store
+A Census workspace with one or more CSV datasets materialized in Census Store

 Step 1: Create Census Store Iceberg REST Catalog Credentials